-We also aim to create friendships across borders and enhance the awareness and appreciation of different cultures amongst young people, both in Timor Leste and Australia, as well as to help young people develop a sense of social responsibility and connectedness with the larger world.
+Through this work we aim to create friendships across borders and enhance the awareness and appreciation of different cultures amongst young people, both in Timor Leste and Australia, as well as to empower young people with a sense of social responsibility and connectedness with their larger world.

 The group meets monthly to initiate new ways of supporting the people of Viqueque and in sustaining and coordinating existing projects within the district.
 At the heart of our work has been the establishment of a partnership between Geelong and Viqueque schools.
 Currently 13 State, Catholic and Independent schools have paired with 13 schools within the district of Viqueque in Timor Leste.

 The Geelong-Viqueque Friendship Schools had its origins in July 2006 when Patrice Hall, Rosemary Nugent, Liz Coles and Peter Cannon met as a small working group of the Geelong Catholic Social Justice committee.
 Subsequently the group expanded drawing new members from across the Geelong community.